microsoft/Codex-CLI/Installation.md

 ## Bash instructions

-To leverage the NL-CLI on WSL and Linux environments using Bash please follow the steps below:
+To leverage the Codex CLI on WSL and Linux environments using Bash please follow the steps below:

-1. Open Bash shell and download the NL-CLI project to your desired location in Linux by cloning the NL-CLI repo using the following command:
+1. Open Bash shell and download the Codex CLI project to your desired location in Linux by cloning the Codex CLI repo using the following command:
     ```
-    $ git clone https://github.com/microsoft/NL-CLI.git /your/custom/path/
+    $ git clone https://github.com/microsoft/Codex-CLI.git /your/custom/path/
     ```

 2. Once you have the project cloned.
-Go to the directory that contains the NL-CLI code.
+Go to the directory that contains the Codex CLI code.
     ```
-	cd </your/custom/path>/NL-CLI
+	cd </your/custom/path>/Codex-CLI
     ```

-3. Setup your Bash NL-CLI environment.
+3. Setup your Bash Codex CLI environment.

-	In the NL-CLI folder, there is a folder named `scripts` where you will find a `bash_setup.sh` script which is used to setup the Bash environment.
+	In the Codex CLI folder, there is a folder named `scripts` where you will find a `bash_setup.sh` script which is used to setup the Bash environment.

 	Run this setup and enter your OpenAI organization id, OpenAI API key, and the OpenAI engine id required settings.